PharmaLedger-IMI/fgt-workspace/README.md

         * privatesky/modules: all the code for the several modules (openDSU is one of them);
         * privatesky/psknode/bundles: all the code from the previous path, with each module bundled into a single file;
     * themes: the folder with all the installed themes:
-        * pharmaledger-theme: custom theme for the pharmaledger implementation;
+        * pharmaledger-theme: custom theme for the pharmaledger implementation comes from https://github.com/PrivateSky/blue-fluorite-theme;
 * Use case related:
     * Apihub-root: Folder changes:
         * wallet loaders: clones the loader into each of the wallets: